sepmi/mentee-arena/Readme.md

 - User can bookmark a character and save it in [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
 - A screen showing the bookmarked characters with ability to remove the character from bookmarks.

+## Bonus

+- Add infinite scroll to the list of characters.
+  > Pagination functionality and documentation is available in API.

 ## Submission

 1. Fork this repository to your account.